mbcladwell/bookmunger/README.md

  * You download the book, maybe from Gutenberg, maybe ManyBooks, wherever, and place it in the BM "on-deck" directory.
 That's it.
 You move on, keep reading or next activity.
 Nothing more need be done until you decide to batch process all the books in your on-deck directory.
 BM is meant to be non-obtrusive.
 Don't interupt your workflow or thought process to add a book to your library - do it later.

  * Time comes to process your on-deck directory.
 Maybe once a week, once a month.
 Depends on you.
 You launch BM, it finds books in your on-deck directory.
-BM will cycle through each book, extracting title, authors from the filename, prompt you for tags, and load the book into the database.
+BM will cycle through each book, extracting title, authors from metadata or the filename, prompt you for tags, and load the book into the database.
 As books are processed, they are renamed and deposited into a destination "library" directory.

  * At any time you can query the library by title, author, or tag (keyword).
 Books that match your query criteria can be opened, or copied to a "readme" directory.
 The purpose of the readme directory is to hold the books that are to be read soon.
 Maybe you make this the default directory for your ereader software.